 Explosion and Fire

 So let me give you a short recap of what happened.
 On Thursday, December 28, a grain elevator in Northrop, MN exploded.
 Multiple nearby homes were damaged and three employees suffered minor injuries.
 The elevator is owned by a local family farm where they used the elevator to store corn, which is fed to their hogs.
 While the explosion itself was serious, things turned south very quickly early the following morning (Friday, December 29) when the elevator became engulfed in fire.
 And it was a major fire.
 The emergency personnel would be on the scene until the early evening of Sunday, December 31, fighting the fire.
 62 hours straight of pumping water.
-Over a million gallons of water was trucked in.
+Over a million gallons of water were trucked in.
 There was a steady stream of emergency lights, fire trucks coming and going delivering water.

 Here is where the terrible tragedy brought out the very best of our community.
 During the fire, temperatures were very cold.
 I mean, very cold.
 Daytime highs didn’t get above zero.
 But with our local fire departments, it didn’t matter.
 They were there doing their job.